danbev/learning-ai/notes/architectures/mamba.md

 B = the input matrix
 ```

-So we first tranform the continuous parameters Δ, A, and B into discrete
+So we first transform the continuous parameters Δ, A, and B into discrete
 parameters `Â`, and `B_hat`.
 This is done using forumlas:
 ```
 Â = f_A(Δ, A)